luduslibrum/awesome-playbooks/factors/interview.md

 *	    How does your organization handle an APT scenario?
 Please provide a brief description of your process steps.
 *       How does your organization handle this scenario differently than other organizations?
 Please provide a brief description and justification of specifics.
 *	    What would your organization do differently if …
-    *       … … it is operating in Israel?
+    *       … … it is operating in Israel/Ukraine?
-    *       … … it assumes a state-sponsored attacker group located in Iran behind the attack?
+    *       … … it assumes a state-sponsored attacker group located in Iran/Russia behind the attack?
     *       … … it has defined formal reporting requirements?
     *       … … it has specified to contact the CISO, but CISO is unavailable?
     *       … … its CFO’s laptop is affected?